whiteLake-Studio/waifuverse/README.md

 ## 🎮 Usage

-1. **Connect Wallet**: Use the wallet button to connect your Base-compatible wallet
+1. **Connect Wallet**: Use the wallet button to connect your Duckchain-compatible wallet
 2. **Chat**: Type messages to interact with your AI waifu
 3. **Send Tips**: Use the tipping panel to send crypto tips
 4. **Watch Avatar**: See emotion changes based on conversation and tips